 This course explores the experience and practice of innovation by examining creativity as the ability to turn ideas into action.
 It examines the development, management, evolution, and broad context of emerging technologies and associated ventures.
 Students will complete innovation challenges from start to finish and leave with an understanding of the key tenets of design thinking and a sense for ways they can incorporate them into their work.
 This ‘hands-on’,

 project-based course involves students in the design and development of ‘visual brand languages’ for emerging technologies, foundation exercises in creativity, and case studies based on pivotal products from the past 50 years.
-Prerequisite: Not open to freshmen students.
+Prerequisite: Sophomore status or higher.

 EG 447 Special Projects (Technical Elective) 1-6 Cr.

 A report on an approved engineering design project or topic area to meet the specific objectives of a student in a particular area of study.
 Limited to students who have organized plans and/or projects that can be related to their engineering interests.
 Hours and credits to be arranged.
-Prerequisite: permission of the curriculum department chair and advisor.
+Prerequisite: Department chair.

 EG 450 Professional Issues 3 Cr.

 A course to prepare the engineering student for the non-technical aspects of the engineering profession.
 Topics covered include engineering registration, ethical responsibilities, malpractice and legal responsibilities, and the business aspects of the engineering profession.
 Classroom 2 hours.
 Recitation 2 hours.
-Prerequisites: junior or senior status.
+Prerequisites: Junior status or higher.

 Electrical Engineering Courses